dnmalenke/Calc2KeyCE/README.md

 Copy usbdrvce.8xv to your calculator<br/>
 Copy CALC2KEY.8xp to your calculator and run the program

-If it is your first time, use a program like Zadig https://zadig.akeo.ie/ to install the libusb-win32 driver for USB ID `0451 E009`
+If it is your first time, use a program like Zadig https://zadig.akeo.ie/ to install the libusb-win32 driver for USB ID `0451 E009` <br>
 ![zadig](https://user-images.githubusercontent.com/21128448/118577897-d55f6e80-b750-11eb-9c48-049f8778a3a5.png)

 Then run Calc2KeyCE and hit connect.